-The new side plates were machined from a strip of 15mm aluminium bar and a new ballscrew bracket was machined from 10mm aluminium bar.
-For the right-side of the machine we made a new custom bracket which holds a new e-chain from www.igus.co.uk for the motor power cable and air feed for the mill.
+The new side plates were machined from a strip of 15mm aluminium bar and a new ballscrew bracket was machined from a 10mm aluminium bar.
+For the right side of the machine, we made a new custom bracket which holds a new e-chain from www.igus.co.uk for the motor power cable and air feed for the mill.
 We added a mounting plate on the steel block for the other end of the e-chain and for mounting the cables from the Y axis motor.

 The new one-piece stepper motor mount is a lot stronger than the previous version and doesn’t flex as it did before.

-We added new e-chain to the front of the machine on the X axis and on the left head plate we added new adjustment bolts for the head.
+We added a new e-chain to the front of the machine on the X-axis and on the left head plate we added new adjustment bolts for the head.

 A new Gib Strip